sbt/sbt-pom-reader/README.md

 6. Multi-module builds should work assuming each project meets an above caveat (at least, once we implement support).

-The only config you should require in your build.sbt for a simple maven project is:
+The only config you should require in your `build.sbt` for a simple maven project is:

     useMavenPom

+The only thing you should require for a reactor maven project is in your `project/builds.scala`:

+    import sbt._
+    object MyBuild extends com.typesafe.sbt.pom.PomBuild

+Please feel free to contribute example/test maven projects you'd like to be able to load in sbt.

 # Licensing